Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/.github/ISSUE_TEMPLATE/bug_report.md

-Please provide a detailed description of your execution environment, including the make and model of your laptop, your laptop's operating system, the version of Python installed on your laptop, and the current extensions that you are using in VSCode.
+Please provide a detailed description of your execution environment, including the make and model of your laptop, your laptop's operating system, the version of web development libraries and frameworks installed on your laptop, and the current extensions that you are using in VSCode.
 If there are any other relevant details, please provide them in this section of the issue report.

 **Provide any additional context**